 Most people have acne on and off for several years before their symptoms start to improve as they get older.
 Acne often disappears when a person is in their mid-20s.
 In some cases, acne can continue into adult life.
 About 3% of adults have acne over the age of 35.

 No. Poor hygiene doesn’t cause acne.
 Cleansing your skin daily and exfoliating weekly can help prevent pores from becoming clogged, this approach is useful for both people with and without acne.

 Yes, acne is known to run in families, so if your mother and father suffered with acne, you are more likely to.

 Acne affects most people at some point during their lives and will usually go away on its own, usually during teenage years.
-If acne is still prevalent in adulthood, treatment may be needed to help to control acne or to help reduce acne scarring.
+If acne is still prevalent in adulthood, treatment may be needed to help to control acne.

 Things you can do yourself to help clear up acne include: